odkr/pandoc-quotes.lua/README.md

 # pandoc-quotes.lua

-`pandoc-quotes.lua` is a filter for [Pandoc](https://www.pandoc.org/) that replaces plain, that is, non-typographic, quotation marks with typographic ones for languages other than US English.
+`pandoc-quotes.lua` is a filter for [Pandoc](https://www.pandoc.org/) that replaces non-typographic quotation marks with typographic ones for languages other than US English.

 You can define which typographic quotation marks to replace plain ones with by setting either a document's `quot-marks`, `quot-lang`, or `lang` metadata